Thorinair/Princess-Luna/README.md

     - `!leave` Leave a specified server that the bot has previously joined.
 Call the command without a server ID to list all servers the bot may leave.
     - `!camera` Start or stop the attached camera.
 Use `on` or `off` as a parameter after the command.
     - `!stream` Start or stop the live stream routing of the camera.
 Use `start` or `stop` as a parameter after the command.
+    - `!ann` Enable or disable the ANN functionalities.
+Use `on` or `off` as a parameter after the command.
+If `off` is specified, supply the message other users will see in a new line below the command.
     - `!reboot` Reboots the bot by exiting the process, letting the service restart it automatically.
     - `!reload` Reloads the configuration files.
 Note that only the actual configuration will be reloaded, and reloading may not sometimes be enough to change the behavior.
     - `!backup` Creates a backup of the data and config directories and sends it as a file through Discord.